 Credit: wholesomeyum.com

-The key to them being so high in protein is that you use protein powder.
-To keep them low carb, make sure you choose a high-quality, low carb protein powder like this.
+To keep these waffles high in protein and low carb, make sure you choose a high-quality, low carb protein powder like this.

 Next, pour your batter into a preheated waffle iron.
 This one should do the trick.